lesleyrs/pixel-viewer/README.md

 Image viewer created for pixel art specifically, available on Windows and Linux.

-The default photo app on windows was giving me some problems with not being able to stay zoomed in while switching images, so I tried making my own version to give a better user experience.
+The default photo app on Windows was giving me some problems with not being able to stay zoomed in while switching images, so I tried making my own version to give a better user experience.

 Features:
   - image info in title bar for maximum viewing surface